 Casa Sandoval is easy to find as it is along the national road and is five minutes away from the town center.
 Our room (air-conditioned Superior Room) is good for two persons.
-It has one double bed, own bathroom, cable TV, divider for our stuff and toiletries (bathroom tissue and small soaps).
+It has one double bed, own bathroom, cable TV, a divider for our stuff, and toiletries (bathroom tissue and small soaps).
 The room was clean but has low cooling temperature and slow WI-FI connection.
 Rate-P1,000.

 Executive Room – P850

 Superior Room – P1,000

 Large & Twin Beds Room – P1,200

 National Highway, Quezon St., Bais, Negros Oriental 6206

 Facebook page: @CasaSandovalPensionRestaurant